RhinoSecurityLabs/cloudgoat/scenarios/ecs_efs_attack/README.md

 ## Scenario Goal(s)

-Mount the "cg-efs=[CG_ID]" efs and obtain the flag.
+Mount the "cg-efs-[CG_ID]" efs and obtain the flag.

 ## Summary

 Starting with access the first EC2 the user uses the instace profile to view and backdoor the running ecs service.
-The attacker then modifies the existing task defneitoins to retireve credntils from the metadata api.
-The new crednetials allow the to start a session on any EC2 with the proper tags set.
-When the tags are properly set the attacker can access the admin ec2.
-Once in the admin ec2 the attacker will port scan for an efs and attempt to mount the efs.
+The attacker then modifies the existing task definition to retireve credentials from the metadata api.
+These credentials allow the attacker to start a session on any EC2 with the proper tags set.
+The attacker uses their permissions to change the tags on the Admin EC2 and starts a session.
+Once in the Admin EC2 the attacker will port scan for EFS and attempt to mount the EFS.
 Once mounted the attacker can retuirnve the flag from the file system.

 ## Exploitation Route(s)